BDC Hamburger Icon

 What is venture capital?

-Venture capital investing is when a group of investors or funds injects cash into a business in exchange for minority stakes.
+Venture capital investing involves a group of investors or funds injecting cash into a business in exchange for minority stakes.
 Like private equity investors, venture capitalists invest in private companies.

 What are examples of VCs?